 - In the left-side navigation pane, click Change Tracking.

-- At the top of the Change Tracking page, select the region where the change tracking instance resides.
+- At the top of the Change Tracking Tasks page, select the region where the change tracking instance resides.

 - Find the change tracking instance and click Configure Channel in the Actions column.